secure-diversITy/splunk/splunkhelper/README.md

 		splunk helpers are running (PIDs: 6536 6547 6879 7061).

-	5) type "splunk status" (or "splunkstatus") as user <splunk> (the one you defined as SPLUSR) it should look similar to this:
+	5) type "splunk status" (or "splunkstatus") as user <splunk> (the one you defined as SPLUSR) it should look similar to this (no "dropping privileges" because executed by the SPLUSR):
 		... execution command was <splunk>
 		... executed as user <splunk>
 		splunkd is running (PID: 6535).